AruniRC/resnet-face-pytorch/README.md

 After downloading the UMDFaces dataset (3 batches of _still_ images), the images need to be cropped into 'train' and 'val' folders.
 The following shell command does this for each batch in parallel.
 `for i in {0..2}; python umd-face/run_crop_face -b $i &; done`

-TODO - parallellize this.
-Takes almost a day.
+TODO - better parallellize this.
+Takes very long.
+Maybe MATLAB parfor?

 ### Usage - TODO

-Experimental settings such as learning rates are defined in `config.py`, each setting being a numbered key in a Python dict.

-The demo code is in the file `train_resnet_demo.py`.
-The command for running it on GPU:0 and using configuration:1 is `python train_resnet_demo.py -g 0 -c 1`.
-The code has detailed comments and serves as a walkthrough for training deep networks on custom datasets in PyTorch.
+**Training:**
+* Look under `config.py` to select a training configuration
+* Training script is `umd-face/train_resnet_umdface.py`.
+* Multiple GPUs: Under section 3 ("Model") of the training script, we specify which GPUs to use in parallel: `model = torch.nn.DataParallel(model, device_ids=[0, 1, 2, 3, 4]).cuda()`.
+Change these numbers are depending on the number of available GPUs.
+* At the terminal, specify where the cropped face images are saved: `DATASET_PATH=local/path/to/cropped/umd/faces`
+* Run `python umd-face/train_resnet_umdface.py -c 3 -d $DATASET_PATH`

-Each time the training script is run, a new output folder with a timestamp is created by default under `./logs` -- `logs/MODEL-CFG-TIMESTAMP/`.
+Each time the training script is run, a new output folder with a timestamp is created by default under `./umd-face/logs` , i.e.  `./umd-face/logs/MODEL-CFG-TIMESTAMP/`.
 Under an experiment's log folder the settings for each experiment can be viewed in `config.yml`; metrics such as the training and validation losses are updated in `log.csv`.

+Most of the usual settings (data augmentations, learning rates, number of epochs to train, etc.) can be customized by editing `config.py` and `umd-face/train_resnet_umdface.py`.

-**Plotting logs:** The log-file plotting utility function can be called from the command line as shown in the snippet below.
-The output figures are saved under the logs folder in the output location of that experiment.
+**Plotting CSV logs:** The log-file plotting utility function can be called from the command line as shown in the snippet below.
+The figure is saved under the log folder in the output location of that experiment.

     LOG_FILE=umd-face/logs/MODEL-resnet_umdfaces_CFG-002_TIME-20180109-133051/log.csv

     python -c "from utils import plot_log_csv; plot_log_csv('$LOG_FILE')"